 Beeswax Block Crayons.
 Before getting these, we used to go through more crayons than I care to admit.
 I realized one day that with the number of crayons my little toddler and even the older kids broke, they weren't learning much in the way of sustainability or how to care for their items.
 Block crayons from Stockmar are pricey, but they're stronger and far more appropriate for clumsy little hands.
 My boys love to use the edges for detail work and the smooth sides for filling in rainbows and making broader strokes.

 Modeling Beeswax.
 For fidgety kids, this stuff is a Godsend.
 I got tired of finding modeling clay in my rug, and even kinetic sand wound up all over the place.
 Beeswax warms in the kids' hands to a naturally-pliable state for fun new creations every time they pick it up.
-This is the answer if you're looking for a hands-on, workable substance that won't flake or dry out.
+These Waldorf Easter gifts are the answer if you're looking for a hands-on, workable substance that won't flake or dry out.

 Play scarves and clips.
 These are the things my childhood was made of.
 These perfectly-sized scarves are durable and make great capes, fort components and even makeshift totes for gathering rocks and sticks.
 The kid-friendly clips won't smash little fingers, and they're super-handy for forts!